 Unfortunately, since the virus can stay in your system for several months after you’ve recovered, you may easily infect other people without realising it.
 Some people can even have the virus in their saliva on and off for years after having glandular fever.

-Similarly, you can spread EBV to others before you have any symptoms, as it can take up to two months for symptoms to start after you were infected.
+Similarly, you can spread EBV to others before you have any symptoms, as it can take six weeks or even longer for symptoms to start after you were infected.
 In some people, the virus – which usually remains inactive in the body after the initial infection – reactivates, usually without causing any symptoms.
 But if this happens, they may potentially spread the virus to others, again without realising it.

 How is glandular fever treated?

 There’s currently no cure for glandular fever but there are ways to relieve some of the symptoms, just as you’d relieve the symptoms of a cold or flu.
 In most cases, the symptoms should pass within a week or two.

 Many people who get glandular fever experience fatigue, so resting is important (indeed, in most cases, not resting isn’t an option, as you feel so tired).
 Experts also think you’ll recover faster if you rest as much as possible as soon as your symptoms start.
 Complete bed rest, on the other hand, isn’t recommended for glandular fever any longer, as it could prolong the fatigue.
 According to the NHS, start gradually becoming active again when you feel your energy coming back, but be careful not to do too much, and avoid anything that makes you feel tired again (i).
 You should also avoid activities where there’s a risk of falling for about a month after your symptoms start, such as sports, for instance.
 This can help prevent any damage to your spleen from a fall or a knock (your spleen may be swollen if you have glandular fever, and any sudden impact could make it rupture) (i).